programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 her_tfidf_df
 ```

 This code block should look a lot like the code we used to create probability buckets.
-Using the line of code `features_df.loc[features_df['term'] == 'her'].index[0]`, we can extract the index number for the feature _her_ and build up a list of the TF-IDF score for that single feature from each book review.
+Using the line of code `features_df.loc[features_df['term'] == 'her'].index[0]`, we can extract the index number for the feature _her_ and build up a list of the TF-IDF scores for that single feature from each book review.
 The variable `her_tfidf` represents that list, and has the same length and ordering as the gender labels in `y_binary`.
 This makes it easy to create an empty DataFrame and add columns for the TF-IDF scores and gender labels.
-We can then use a `qcut` function (as above) to bin our data, but this time we want to creates bins based on the TF-IDF scores.
+We can then use a `qcut` function (as above) to bin our data, but this time we want to create bins based on the TF-IDF scores.
 We also need to add the `duplicates='drop'` parameter because there are enough rows with the same TF-IDF score that our bin edges are not unique.[^13] As before, we also need to create an `IntervalIndex` to access the lower and upper values of our bins and make our bin labels.

 If you run this code in a Jupyter Notebook, your DataFrame should look something like this: